-ColdPoint Logistics’ Phase 3
+ColdPoint Logistics Phase 3

 October 29, 2018

-We started working with ColdPoint Logistics back in 2016.
-The project and facility is split into 4 phases.

-Each phase in the project is designed for a specific type of refrigeration capability.
+Innovative started working with ColdPoint Logistics back in 2016.
+The project is split into four phases, with each phase in the project designed for a specific type of refrigeration capability.

-Phase 1 has the ability to slow freeze 480,000 pounds of product over 72 hours and blast freeze 96,000 pounds of product in 24 hours.
-Phase 2 also has the ability to expand and slow freeze 480,000 pounds of product in 72 hours, a total of 960,000 lbs.
-Phases 1 and 2 have been up and running since May of 2017 and March of 2018
+Phase 1 has the means to slow-freeze 480,000 pounds of product over 72 hours and blast-freeze 96,000 pounds of product in 24 hours; the Phase 2 expansion can slow-freeze an additional 480,000 pounds of product in 72 hours, a total of 960,000 lbs.
+Phases 1 and 2 have been completed and operational since May 2017 and March 2018, respectively.

-Our construction team pushed through the extreme Kansas summer temperatures to finish up phase 3 of the project quickly and efficiently.
+Our construction team pushed through the extreme Kansas summer temperatures to finish up Phase 3 of the project quickly and efficiently.
 With everyone’s hard work, we were able to get the facility to temperature a day before the deadline.
 Great job to everyone involved!

-We look forward to beginning phase 4 with ColdPoint Logistics soon!
+We look forward to beginning Phase 4 with ColdPoint Logistics soon!